-2.4.15 Figure 2.12 illustrates that the ratio of lower quartile house prices to lower quartile earnings in the Borough increased relatively consistently from 2005 until the recession of 2008-2009.
+2.4.13 Figure 2.12 illustrates that the ratio of lower quartile house prices to lower quartile earnings in the Borough increased relatively consistently from 2005 until the recession of 2008-2009.
 Since 2010, the ratio has steadily increased year on year to a high of 11.04 in 2018.
-This increase is generally consistent with the trends experienced by neighbouring authorities.
+This is generally consistent with the trends experienced by neighbouring authorities.
+The latest data for 2019 shows that the ratio of lower quartile house prices to lower quartile earnings in the Borough decreased to 10.21.
+This trend is seen as positive in terms of market housing becoming slightly more affordable across the Borough.
+However, this appears to be an exception against the trend for the ratio to increase over the period between 2010 to 2018.
+This recorded fall is reflective of a general trend recorded for most Hampshire districts and the south east region as a whole in 2019.